 STEP 1: CONTACT

 The process begins with a call from an ABMI Land Access Coordinator to the landholder during the fall or winter before the field season.
-Landholders receive an introduction to the ABMI’s monitoring program, and may be invited to a face-to-face meeting with an Access Coordinator if they are interested in a more in-depth discussion about the monitoring program.
+Landholders receive an introduction to the ABMI’s monitoring program, and are invited to contact the Access Coordinator if they are interested in a more in-depth discussion about the monitoring program.

 STEP 2: FOLLOW-UP

-Following initial contact, a follow-up meeting or phone call is scheduled for the ABMI Access Coordinator to show landholders the area of interest, explain data protocols, and go over any access instructions the landholder may have (e.g., preferred access routes to the survey location).
-Information about site access may also be communicated via mail, email, or phone.
+Following initial contact, a follow-up email or phone call is scheduled for the ABMI Access Coordinator to show landholders the area of interest, explain data protocols, and go over any access instructions the landholder may have (e.g., preferred access routes to the survey location).

 STEP 3: SURVEYS